 Sainsbury's is the oldest of the UK's big four supermarket groups.
 Once the king of British food retailers, the company began to lose its way in the late 1990s, toppled from the top spot by aggressive innovator Tesco.
 A succession of new managers attempted to restore Sainsbury's to health, but the store struggled to match the growth shown by more forward-thinking rivals.
 In 2003, Sainsbury's was overtaken as the UK's #2 supermarket chain as well by Asda, and, if anything, Sainsbury's troubles increased in 2004 following the disastrous introduction of a new stock control system.
 Despite a dreadful set of financial results, the group finally began to show signs of stability in 2005, as yet another new management team, this time led by former M&S executive Justin King, set about "making Sainsbury's great again".
 Progress after that was slow, but reasonably steady, and Sainsbury's finally regained the #2 position ahead of Asda at the end of 2015.
 Building on that renewed strength it announced plans to acquire general retailer Argos (and its furniture retail division Habitat) in 2016.
 Even more unexpected, was a deal announced in 2018 for Sainsbury's to take control of arch-rival Asda as well in a deal worth around £7bn.
-After a year of scrutiny, the merger was blocked by competition regulators in April 2019.
+After a year of scrutiny, the merger was blocked by competition regulators.
 Sainsbury's retains its lead over Asda, and added further heft to its customer management strategy with a full buyout in 2018 of Nectar, the rewards programme in which it had previously been a minority shareholder.
-Mike Coupe passed over the role of CEO in summer 2020 to former Boots manager Simon Roberts.
+Mike Coupe passed on the role of CEO in summer 2020 to former Boots manager Simon Roberts.
 As of March 2021, Sainsbury's comprised 598 supermarkets and 813 convenience stores.
 Although stores are spread throughout the country, Sainsbury's is traditionally strongest in London and the South of England.
 Of Sainsbury's 30,000 grocery products including fresh produce, around half are own brand, under the overall banner of "by Sainsbury's" or "Taste the Difference".
 It was the first supermarket to introduce branded own-label products back in the 1960s, although it has since been overtaken by others, notably Tesco.
 It also sells a wide selection of general merchandise including apparel, much under own-label Tu.
 Revenues have been flat for three years.
 For the year to Mar 2021, despite the benefit of surging Covid-related shopping, net revenues remained more or less unchanged at £29.0bn.
 Increases in grocery sales and Argos ecommerce were offset by declines in Sainsbury's general merchandise and fuel.
 Groceries accounted for gross sales of £21.1bn, general merchandise for £6.9bn, fuel for £3.0bn and apparel for £0.9bn.
 The group reported a net loss of £261m as a restructuring and impairment costs, mostly associated with the closure of freestanding Argos and Habitat stores.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets